Range Rover review - Reliability and safety

 The Range Rover comes with a three-year, unlimited-mileage warranty, which can be extended for a specific valuation according to the age, mileage and condition of the car.
 Land Rover’s extended warranty does include both mechanical and electrical parts coverage.

 Service intervals are every 15,000 miles.
-Land Rover offers five-year, 50,000-mile fixed price servicing packages on all its other models, up to and including the Range Rover Sport, but the Range Rover itself is exempt from this.
+Land Rover offers fixed price servicing packages to help spread the cost of scheduled maintenance.

 In this review